personoids/personoids-lite/README.md

 ## Requirements

 - [OpenAI API key](https://beta.openai.com/) - used mostly for the embedding endpoint.
-- [Developer access to ChatGPT Plugins](https://openai.com/waitlist/plugins) - select: “I am a developer and want to build a plugin”
+- [Developer access to ChatGPT Plugins](https://openai.com/waitlist/plugins) - select: “I am a developer and want to build a Lite”
 - Docker and docker-compose
 - [Serpapi](https://serpapi.com/) api key (recommended - for web search)